Lake Louise Hikes: 10 Trails We Recommend as Locals

 We LOVE the stunning walk along the Lake Louise Lakeshore Trail.

-Once you reach the far end of Lake Louise, the Plain of the Six Glaciers hike becomes a little harder as you venture into a stunning natural mountain amphitheater.
+Once you reach the far end of Lake Louise, the Plain of Six Glaciers hike becomes a little harder as you venture into a stunning natural mountain amphitheater.
 As you venture deeper into the valley, you’ll see and hear the glacial river carrying fresh meltwater from the massive and incredibly beautiful glaciers ahead.

-A hiker walks next to a rocky cliff along the Plain of Six Glaciers hike.
+Dan Brewer, owner of TravelBanffCanada.com, walks next to a rocky cliff along the Plain of Six Glaciers hike.

-One of my favorite spots on the Plain of Six Glaciers hiking trail.
+Dan hiking along his favourite spot on the Plain of Six Glaciers hiking trail.

 Banff Travel Guide - Digital Download.